Accessing the speed of sound in relativistic ultracentral nucleus-nucleus collisions using the mean transverse momentum: Introduction

 In a hydrodynamic simulation, the temperature depends on time and space coordinates.
 Specifically, it decreases as a function of time because the system expands into the vacuum.
 The temperature at a given early time decreases as one moves from the center toward the edges of the fireball.
 The hydrodynamic expansion therefore spans a wide range of temperatures, and one does not expect the correspondence between experimental data and thermodynamic properties to be simple.
 This has motivated the development of global comparisons between theory and experiment, in which the thermodynamic properties are constrained from collider data through Bayesian analyses~\cite{Bernhard:2016tnd,Nijs:2020roc,JETSCAPE:2020mzn}.

-As for the equation of state, however, a simple proportionality relation has been identified~\cite{Gardim:2019xjs} between the mean transverse momentum of outgoing particles, $\langle p_T\rangle$, and an effective temperature $T_{\rm eff}$, confirming an old idea put forward by Van Hove~\cite{VanHove:1982vk}:
+As for the equation of state, however, a simple proportionality relation has been observed~\cite{Gardim:2019xjs} in hydrodynamic simulations between the mean transverse momentum of outgoing particles, $\langle p_T\rangle$, and an effective temperature $T_{\rm eff}$, confirming an old idea put forward by Van Hove~\cite{VanHove:1982vk}:

-The effective temperature will be defined precisely below.
-It always lies between the final and initial temperatures, and roughly corresponds to the average temperature at a time of the order of the nuclear radius~\cite{Gardim:2019xjs}.
+where the proportionality factor $3$ is purely phenomenological, while the effective temperature has a precise definition, which will be recalled below. $T_{\rm eff}$ always lies between the final and initial temperatures, and roughly corresponds to the average temperature at a time of the order of the nuclear radius~\cite{Gardim:2019xjs}.

 This proportionality relation becomes particularly interesting when applied to ultracentral collisions~\cite{Gardim:2019brr}.
 Ultracentral collisions are defined as those producing the largest number of particles~\cite{Luzum:2012wu,CMS:2013bza}.
 The impact parameter of an ultracentral collision is close to zero, but the multiplicity can vary by up to 10-15\% due to quantum fluctuations, thus an increase of $\langle p_T \rangle$ is expected as the multiplicity increases, if the matter exhibits fluid-like behavior.
 This increase is a genuine hydrodynamic effect~\cite{Gardim:2019brr}.
 Ultracentral collisions are therefore a laboratory to investigate the effect of a change in the system density, at fixed geometry~\cite{Samanta:2023amp}.
 The temperature increase induced by an increase in density is determined by the speed of sound $c_s$, defined by $c_s^2=d\ln T/d\ln s$, where $s$ is the entropy density~\cite{Ollitrault:2007du}.
 Since the entropy density is proportional to the particle multiplicity $N_{ch}$, one readily obtains, using Eq.~(\ref{ptteff}):